holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/05_turbozzle/lesson_plan_day_2.md

     - Let you carefully walk through/understand a problem
 - Show debugging
     - Do `problem_04.py` together
+        - Square problem
     - Set breakpoint
         - Step over, step into, continue
 - Turbozzle
     - Rules to remember?
         - Ask the class
-        - Explain how to treat "CAN_REPLACE"
+        - Explain how to treat `"CAN_REPLACE"`
             - Similar to open slots in Robozzle
             - The more elegant your program, the less spaces you need
     - How is this similar to/different from Robozzle?